jdlph/Path4GMNS/README.md

       +network.find_shortest_path(1, 2, mode='w', seq_type='link'))
 ```

 The mode passed to find_shortest_path() must be defined in settings.yaml, which could be either the type or the name.
-Take the above sample code for example, the type 'w' and its name 'walk' are both valid and equivalent to each other.
+Take the above sample code for example, the type 'w' and its name 'walk' are equivalent to each other.
 See **Perform Multimodal Accessibility Evaluation** for more information.

 ### Find Shortest Paths for All Individual Agents
 Path4GMNS is capable of calculating and constructing the (static) shortest paths for all agents.
 Individual agents will be automatically set up using the aggregated travel demand between each OD pair within find_path_for_agents() on its first call.